 |Year of Publication||2014|

-|Authors||Deme, AB, Park, DJ, Bei, AK, Sarr, O, Badiane, AS, Gueye Pel, H, Ahouidi, A, Ndir, O, Mboup, S, Wirth, DF, Ndiaye, D, Volkman, SK|
+|Authors||Deme, AB, Park, DJ, Bei, AK, Sarr, O, Badiane, ASadikh, Gueye, PEl Hadji O, Ahouidi, A, Ndir, O, Mboup, S, Wirth, DF, Ndiaye, D, Volkman, SK|

 BACKGROUND: The Senegalese National Malaria Control Programme has recommended use of rapid diagnostic tests (RDTs) that target the histidine-rich protein 2 (HRP2), specific to Plasmodium falciparum, to diagnose malaria cases.
 The target antigen has been shown to be polymorphic, which may explain the variability in HRP2-based RDT results reported in field studies.
 The genetic diversity of the pfhrp2 gene has not been investigated in depth in many African countries.
 The goal of this study is to determine the extent of polymorphism in pfhrp2 among Senegal, Mali and Uganda parasite populations, and discuss the implications of these findings on the utility of RDTs that are based on HRP2 detection.

 METHODS: Sequencing data from the pfhrp2 locus were used to analyze the genetic diversity of this gene among three populations, with different transmission dynamics and malaria parasite ecologies.
 Nucleotide diversity (π) and non-synonymous nucleotide diversity (πNS) were studied in the pfhrp2 gene from isolates obtained in Senegal.
 Amino acid repeat length polymorphisms in the PfHRP2 antigen were characterized and parameters of genetic diversity, such as frequency and correlation between repeats in these populations, were assessed.